ssamakar/team-tmnt-1/README.md

 * Test your app to make sure the `/` route and the main state are working as expected.

 ##Step 4: Add a team state/page
-* Add a team state to your app's stateProvider.
+* Modify the team state in your app's stateProvider.
-  * The URL should point to `/team/:teamId` (teamId will be a passed param)
+  * The URL should still point to `/team/:teamId` (teamId will be a passed param)
-  * The controller should point to a new controller you make with yeoman, TeamCtrl
+  * The controller should point to the Yeoman-made controller, TeamCtrl
   * Make a resolve for the team state that populates a team var with the result of the TurtleService's `getTeam` method that you're going to make in a minute.
 You're going to need to pass the id from the url into the getTeam call, so reference that using Angular's $stateParams var, so your resolve should look something like this:

 ```javascript